Non Alcoholic Fatty Liver

 • Removal of food intolerances can help greatly (check with your Naturopathic doctor)

-Exercise: In addition to all the above, exercise has shown to lower the fat levels in liver.
+Yes, exercise has been shown to lower the fat levels in liver.
 Low intensity cardio, high intensity training has all proven to be effective.
-It is important that exercise is consistent and doing things that you enjoy are important.
+It is important that you keep exercise schedules consistent, and that you d things that you enjoy.

 Get tested for OSA if you snore or feel tired during the day.
-OSA is associated with cardiovascular disease, obesity.
-So it is important to get tested and treated.
+OSA is associated with cardiovascular disease and obesity!
+Both of these issues are correlated with fatty liver disease and should be addressed.

-Several supplements have shown promising results in fatty liver such as alpha lipoic acid, green tea, Milk thistle, dandelion, berberine, vitamin E etc. Discuss these with your naturopathic doctor to find out if these are right for you.
+Several supplements have shown promising results in fatty liver.
+Alpha lipoic acid, green tea, Milk Thistle, dandelion, berberine, vitamin E and others may help.
+Discuss these with your homeopathic doctor or natural medicine practitioner to find out if these are right for you.
+Additionally, a doctor can help you get medical grade supplements (at wholesale prices) that you would not be eligible for otherwise — FullScripts, for instance, requires a doctor referral.

 Sources: